Jeremy Bleich: Minor leagues

-2015
+Pittsburgh Pirates

-Bleich signed a minor league deal with the Pittsburgh Pirates on November 18, 2014.
-In 2015, he pitched in one game for the Bradenton Marauders of the Class A+ Florida State League, made 25 relief appearances and had 4 saves for the Altoona Curve of the Class AA Eastern League, and had a 2.60 ERA in 13 relief appearances for the Indianapolis Indians of the Class AAA International League.
+On November 18, 2014, Bleich signed a minor league deal with the Pittsburgh Pirates organization.
+In 2015, he pitched in one game for the Bradenton Marauders of the High–A Florida State League, made 25 relief appearances and had 4 saves for the Altoona Curve of the Double–A Eastern League, and had a 2.60 ERA in 13 relief appearances for the Indianapolis Indians of the Triple–A International League.

-2016
+Philadelphia Phillies

-In January 2016, Bleich signed a minor league contract with the Philadelphia Phillies.
-That season he pitched for the Reading Fightin Phils in the Class AA Eastern League, and the Lehigh Valley IronPigs in the Class AAA International League.
+On January 25, 2016, Bleich signed a minor league contract with the Philadelphia Phillies.
+That season he pitched for the Reading Fightin Phils in the Double–A Eastern League, and the Lehigh Valley IronPigs in the Triple–A International League.